The Opportunity Stages in Salesforce should match your sales process.

 Other sales processes

-The same business might also sell support contracts that are renewed every year.
-These repeat sales might be covered by a different set of opportunity stages.
+The same business might also sell support contracts, renewable every year.
+A different set of opportunity stages might cover these repeat sales.
 These stages may reflect the more linear process associated with renewing the contract.

 What about the other extreme?

-A sub-stage field has been created to manage this additional complexity.
-The field captures the status of a deal within the overall opportunity stage.
-This approach is preferable to proliferating the opportunity stages.
-That’s because once more than four or five pipeline stages has been created it’s hard to see the wood for the trees in dashboard charts.
+Therefore, they have both created a sub-stage field to manage this additional complexity.
+This sub-stage field captures the status of a deal within the overall opportunity stage.
+The approach is much better than spawning opportunity stages because once more than four or five pipeline stages have been created, it’s hard to see the wood for the trees in dashboard charts.

 Opportunity Stage Exit Criteria

-It’s essential to remove ambiguity in defining a clear sales process and opportunity stages.
+It’s essential to remove ambiguity in defining a transparent sales process and opportunity stages.

-One important way to achieve this is to create clear exit criteria.
-These define the parameters of when an opportunity can exit one stage and move to the next.
+One way to achieve this is to create clear exit criteria.
+These exit criteria define the parameters of when an opportunity can exit one stage and move to the next.

-Unfortunately, these exit criteria often focus on the sales person’s actions.
+Unfortunately, often, exit criteria focus on the sales person’s actions.
 They act as internal milestones.
-Tick off all the boxes and you can move to the next stage.
+Tick off all the boxes, and then you move to the next stage.

-Instead, create what Brent Adamson (author of The Challenger Customer and The Challenger Sale) describes as a “customer-verified sales funnel”.
-“Sales people and their managers use a combination of rep activities and customer ‘verifiers’ or behaviors to track the progress of a deal.
-This change explicitly encourages reps to focus on achieving certain outcomes in the best way instead of simply executing activities in the prescribed way” says Adamson.
+“Salespeople and their managers should use a combination of rep activities and customer ‘verifiers’ or behaviors to track the progress of a deal.
+This explicitly encourages reps to focus on achieving specific outcomes in the best way instead of merely executing activities in a prescribed way,” says Adamson.

 In other words, it’s all very well to create fields and even validation rules to control when an opportunity stage can be advanced.

-But base these controls on the customer’s buying behavior, not simply the pre-defined list of activities that you expect the salesperson to fulfill.
+However, base these controls on the customer’s buying behavior, not merely the pre-defined list of activities that you expect the salesperson to fulfill.